-Of course, the concern is that replacing plain water with other drinks, especially soft drinks, appears to have significant nutritional implications.
+Of concern is that replacing plain water with other drinks, especially soft drinks, appears to have significant nutritional implications.
 In the youngest group these can include failure to thrive and bowel disturbances; in the older school children, diminished appetite resulting in missed nutrients at mealtimes, obesity, and dental caries.

 Children are a targeted group for soft-drink advertising—some of which are even marketed as “health drinks”—and are being conditioned against drinking plain water.
-This is reinforced when parents and teachers role-model juice or soft drinks as their beverages of choice.
+This is reinforced when parents and teachers role-model juice or soft drinks as their beverage of choice.
 Because the body needs water to process surgery drinks, the children may actually become dehydrated.

 Mild dehydration can produce symptoms such as light-headedness, dizziness, headaches, tiredness, reduced alertness and ability to concentrate, and a preference for a high fat diet.
 Chronic dehydration can lead to a variety of health problems and illnesses including urine infections, bed wetting, constipation and increased risk for colorectal cancer.
 Even a small amount of dehydration in a child can lead to a reduction in mental and physical performance, including reduced concentration in the classroom along with potentially less participation and lower test scores.

-- do not tolerate temperature extremes as well as adults
+- Do not tolerate temperature extremes as well as adults

-- have less sensitive thirst responses
+- Have less sensitive thirst responses

-- produce more heat but acclimate to heat more slowly
+- Produce more heat but acclimate to heat more slowly

-- have less well-developed kidney function and sweating ability
+- Have less well-developed kidney function and sweating ability

-- have a larger surface area to body mass ratio so are more likely to lose water by evaporation
+- Have a larger surface area to body mass ratio so are more likely to lose water by evaporation

 - Keep no sugary drinks in your home.
 Replacing soft drinks and fruit drinks with water (e.g., no calories) can help children with weight control.